 Data leakage is the theft of data from within an organisation to an external destination or recipient.
-The term can be used to describe data that is transferred electronically or physically.
-Threats usually occur via the web and email but can also occur via mobile data storage devices such as optical media, USB keys, and laptops.
+Additionally, the term can be used to describe data that is transferred electronically or physically.
+Thus, threats that usually occur via the web and email, can also occur via mobile data storage devices.
+For example optical media, USB keys, and laptops.

-Incompetence by staff not trained on systems and processes is another threat which is why User Education is vital and good training a must for all new and existing employees.
+Incompetence by staff not trained on systems and processes is another threat, which is why User Education is vital and good training a must for all new and existing employees.

 Regardless of what method is used, data leakage could result in a hefty fine and loss of reputation.
 Could your company recover from either of these outcomes?